-• This requires regular supervision from a faculty member, at least three observations of classroom teaching by one or both of your faculty supervisors, supervisory feedback, and construction of a teaching portfolio.
+- This requires regular supervision from a faculty member, at least three observations of classroom teaching by one or both of your faculty supervisors, supervisory feedback, and construction of a teaching portfolio.
 The teaching of any undergraduate course may fulfill this requirement so long as it occurs during the Fall, Spring, or Summer semesters (ie, intersession courses cannot be applied to this option).
 Feedback of observed classroom teaching will be documented using the Teaching Rating Form, and students selecting this option will be expected to integrate provided feedback into their teaching style.
 The student may select any two faculty supervisors for this project, one of whom may be the student's major advisor.
-Only one teaching project may be counted, unless the student teaches different content courses.
+A student may complete this requirement during the semester they apply out for internship (so long as observations, feedback, and portfolio are completed prior to approval by faculty.)
+Only one teaching project may be counted, unless the student teaches different content courses. - d.
+Complete the Interdisciplinary Graduate Minor in Applied Statistics

-- d.
-Complete the Interdisciplinary Graduate Minor in Applied Statistics - This requires a B or better in 3 additional stats courses beyond those required by the clinical program.
+- This requires a B or better in 3 additional stats courses beyond those required by the clinical program.
 See https://gradschool.olemiss.edu/gmas/ - e.
 Intervention, Training, and Dissemination - This requires demonstration of special clinical intervention or training and outreach/dissemination that exceeds the responsibilities involved in typical program and practicum expectations.
 The project must be involved, complex, and sustained and generally equivalent in total time investment to that of a teaching comp (including course preparation).
 The expectation is that the student would 1) hold an ongoing leadership role in unique clinical service delivery or other programming, 2) receive regular direct supervision from one or more clinical program faculty, and 3) engage in programmatic community outreach and/or dissemination related to the project, in order to benefit the university, community, or academic discipline.
 In general, aspects of the project are expected to span multiple semesters.
 The student will document his/her contributions and learning experience using the Intervention/Outreach Documentation Form.
-Only one Intervention/Outreach project may be counted.
+Up to three Intervention/Outreach projects may be counted with approval of the student's major professor.